-After the rest period, very carefully removed the talcum with a soft bristle brush.
-Then, with a clean, dry cloth remove any dust left on the shoe.
-If the stain continues to be present you can repeat the process or one of the following steps, depending on the type of footwear.
+After a rest period of about 5-10 minutes, very carefully remove the talcum with a soft bristle brush like a toothbrush.
+Then, with a clean, dry cloth, remove any dust left on the shoe.
+If the stain hasn’t yet disappeared, repeat the process again.

-- If it's natural leather, dilute two tablespoons of shampoo for horses in 1/2 litre of hot water.
+- If it's natural leather, dilute two tablespoons of shampoo in 1/2 litre of hot water.
+We recommend using horse shampoo also marketed to humans.
 Dampen a clean cloth in the mixture, remove excess fluid and gently rub the stain.
-Then, with another damp cloth with water only, remove the excess soap.
-Pumpkin Soap is also very effective and you can find in any supermarket.
+Then, with another damp cloth soaked in water, remove the excess soap.
+Pumpkin Soap is also incredibly effective in removing oil stains.

-In all cases, you must use the hair dryer, a fan or any other object that emits air to dry the shoes because if left wet they could be damaged.
+In all cases of the above mentioned cases, we recommend using a hair dryer, a fan or any other object that emits air to dry the shoes.
+If not dried properly, it could cause warping or damaging.

 If you need more information, we advise you to take a look at our article on how to remove oil stains from leather shoes.

 Fabric shoes are the easiest to clean.
-After using talcum, prepare a mixture with warm water, soap and a little baking soda.
-When the ingredients are well combined, moisten a soft bristle brush and rub the stain.
-Then let them dry in a shady spot.
+After applying talcum powder to the shoes, prepare a mixture of warm water, soap and a little baking soda.
+Once the ingredients are well combined, moisten a soft bristle brush and rub out the stain.
+Then leave them to dry out of the sun.

 Some trainers may have additional materials such as suede or leather, so you will need to be careful and check the label.
 Most running shoes are made from a washable fabric along with plastic and rubber, so you may be able to put them in the washing machine without damaging them.
 This will generally depend on how sturdy the shoes have been made in the first place.
 You can prepare the same mixture and then brush it off before putting them on a gentle cycle at a low temperature.